mortonne/psireact/README.md

 conda activate psireact
 ```

-Once you've activated the environment you'll be using, install [Theano](http://deeplearning.net/software/theano/install.html).
-Theano compiles code on the fly, so installation is relatively system dependent.
-Follow the instructions on the Theano page.
-Next, install [PyMC3](https://docs.pymc.io/).

-Finally, you can install the latest stable version of PsiReact using pip:
+You can install the latest stable version of PsiReact using pip:

 ```bash
 pip install psireact